Open your home to support youth and families.

 • All members 18+ in the home will need to pass a criminal background check

 Pre-Service Training, Family & Home Studies, Home Safety Checks, CPR/First Aid and NCI (Non-Violent Crisis Intervention) Certifications.

-Oregon Youth Authority certification included for Breakthrough and Counterpoint programs.
+Oregon Youth Authority certification included for Counterpoint program.

 2. Orientation and Training

 Learn more about our Foster Care programs and get matched with the best program for your interests and skill set.